PDF download Download Article

 Meet the wikiHow Experts

 Igor Sadurskii is a traditional barber and educator, as well as an expert in classic and modern men's haircuts and traditional barbering.
-He's traveled all over the world to teach barbering and has given master classes in over 10 countries.

 Martin Nepton is a professional hair stylist with over 11 years of experience.
 He specializes in helping clients express their queer identity through hair.